sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* The former is wrongfully determined, the output is based on [their documentation](https://developers.google.com/search/docs/data-types/articles#article_types).
 2. **AMP**: This improves SEO for AMP pages.
 	* This extension connects The SEO Framework to [Automattic's AMP plugin](https://wordpress.org/plugins/amp/).
-	* This extension interacts with Articles, when activated.
+	* This extension interacts with Articles when both are activated.

 **Detailed log:**